-Meanwhile scientists arguing about an emission prevention and who should take responsibility of reducing amount of ‘plastic soup’ in the ocean I have met an enthusiastic group of young people who have chosen to act.
+While scientists are arguing about emission prevention and who should take responsibility for reducing the amount of ‘plastic soup’ in the ocean, I have met an enthusiastic group of young people who have chosen to act.
 Sofia and Maikis invited me to visit the Thrift Store, the mecca of second hand goods.

 When I opened the doors the first thought that came up to my mind was: ’it will be an ordinary shop of vintage clothes, probably an expensive one as well’.
 Maybe because of the fleas (a bug) that were sleeping in grandmas’ fur coat since the days of Second World War, would tell some stories therefrom past time events.

 Because the corridor leads downstairs I started to follow the music sounds coming from the basement.
 With each step my eyes came across with more and more things standing on the staircase.
 I felt like that famous girl with blue dress who was falling into the rabbit hole for hours and hours.